 Don’t worry.
-It’s complex—yes, but not for one of our clients.
+It’s complex for us—yes, but not for one of our clients.
 We’ll leave the fully integrated molecular diagnostics to them!
 They are experts in amassing data that ultimately leads to early diagnosis and improved patient care.

 In turn, they are leaving their labeling needs to us―which to laymen may seem just as daunting as integrated molecular diagnostics!
 (OK, maybe not.)
 Anyway, they had particular specifications which they hoped could be met.
 To help their operations run smoothly and efficiently, we offered a complete labels-with-printing-and-scanning system :